More than 100 eye doctors or their families have chosen the doctors at The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 If you are considering Cataract Removal Surgery to correct your vision, don’t you owe it to yourself to find the best cataract surgeon Los Angeles & Beverly Hills have to offer?

-Top Cataract Surgeon, Dr. Robert Maloney, founder of Los Angeles’ Maloney Vision Institute, has been performing cataract removal surgeries since he began his specialized surgery practice more than 25 years ago.
+Top Cataract Surgeon, Dr. Robert Maloney, founder of Los Angeles’ Maloney-Shamie Vision Institute, has been performing cataract removal surgeries since he began his specialized surgery practice more than 25 years ago.
 As a leading researcher in the field, Dr. Maloney is able to offer you a wide range of state-of-the-art cataract surgery options, including solutions that are tomorrow’s standards rather than yesterday’s.

 Because of his experience and expertise, you can be sure that your treatment plan from Dr. Maloney will be specifically designed for you, based on your unique eyes and needs.